 What is Public Use in Eminent Domain?

 When the government takes your property, it must be for public use.
-But what is considered to be public use in North Carolina?
+But what is considered public use in North Carolina?

 Eminent domain is the right of the government to acquire your property and use it for the good of the public, or for “public use.”
 Public use can loosely be defined as anything that is intended to enhance the lives of the people who live, work, or visit the area, such as projects related to safety, health, government interest, or convenience.
 Other terms used to describe this purpose are public good, public necessity, and public purpose.
 Eminent domain public use must be for the general public, not a use by (or for) particular individuals.